sebastianbergmann/phpunit-documentation-english/src/assertions.rst

 Reports an error identified by ``$message`` if the absolute difference between two floats ``$expected`` and ``$actual`` is greater than ``$delta``.
 If the absolute difference between two floats ``$expected`` and ``$actual`` is less than *or equal to* ``$delta``, the assertion will pass.

-Please read "`What Every Computer Scientist Should Know About Floating-Point Arithmetic <http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_" to understand why ``$delta`` is neccessary.
+Please read "`What Every Computer Scientist Should Know About Floating-Point Arithmetic <http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html>`_" to understand why ``$delta`` is necessary.

 .. code-block:: php
     :caption: Usage of assertEquals() with floats